hw-1/Quick/Documentation/ja/ConfiguringQuick.md

 import Quick

 class SeaConfiguration: QuickConfiguration {
-  override class func configure(configuration: QCKConfiguration) {
+  override class func configure(configuration: Configuration) {
     configuration.beforeEach { exampleMetadata in
       // ...use the example metadata object to access the current example name, and more.
     }